szabgab/perlmaven.com/sites/en/pages/what-is-a-text-file.md

 When you open a text file with Notepad or some other, simple text editor you will see several lines of text.
 The file on the disk on the other hand isn't broken up to such lines.
 It is a series of numbers one after the other.
 When you open the file using Notepad, it translates each number to a visual representation.
-For example if it encounters the number 97, it will show the letter <b>a</b>.
+For example if it encounters the number 97, it will show the letter **a**.
 We can say that the `a character is represented by the number 97 in ASCII`.

-The reason that you see several lines in your editor is that some of the bytes in the file, that are called <b>newlines</b>, are actually instructions to the editor to go to the beginning of next line.
+The reason that you see several lines in your editor is that some of the bytes in the file, that are called **newlines**, are actually instructions to the editor to go to the beginning of next line.
-Thus the character that was in the file after the <b>newline character</b> will be displayed in the next line.
+Thus the character that was in the file after the **newline character** will be displayed in the next line.

 ## What is a newline?

 Which number represents the newline?

-Actually none of the characters in the [ASCII table](http://en.wikipedia.org/wiki/ASCII) is called a <b>newline</b>.
+Actually none of the characters in the [ASCII table](http://en.wikipedia.org/wiki/ASCII) is called a **newline**.
-When we say <b>newline</b> we usually mean <b>the sign that can convince the computer to go to the beginning of next row</b>.
+When we say **newline** we usually mean **the sign that can convince the computer to go to the beginning of next row**.

-There are various sets of bytes that represent a <b>newline</b> depending on the operating system.
+There are various sets of bytes that represent a **newline** depending on the operating system.
-In the operating systems we care about in this article a <b>newline</b> is always represented by a combination of two characters that in the ASCII table are called `LF - line feed` (hexa 0x0A or decimal 10) and `CR - carriage return` (hexa 0x0D or decimal 13).
+In the operating systems we care about in this article a **newline** is always represented by a combination of two characters that in the ASCII table are called `LF - line feed` (hexa 0x0A or decimal 10) and `CR - carriage return` (hexa 0x0D or decimal 13).